 When conducting the periodic reviews as provided for in Section 7, the Organization may, but need not, use outside advisors.
 If outside experts are used, their use shall not relieve the governing board of its responsibility for ensuring periodic reviews are conducted.

 Personal Financial Disclosure

+The Board of Momentum Academy adopts the following policy, effective on the date of adoption by the Board.

+Each Board Member shall complete a personal financial disclosure form and submit such form to the Missouri Ethics Commission in compliance with all requirements in Chapter 105 and any Missouri Ethics Commission regulations and guidance.

 Sunshine Law Policy